 A Reminder to Remember the Big Picture

-And lastly, there is something just plain ole’ magical about gardening.
+And lastly, there is something just plain ole’ magical about gardening and plants.
 With sun, water, soil, and care, a tiny seed turns into a gorgeous mature plant.
 It’s a tiny miracle.
-Gardening reminds us of one really important thing — that the world is a truly amazing place, and we get to be a part of it.
+Plants reminds us of one really important thing — that the world is a truly amazing place, and we get to be a part of it.